 In 2021, alimony was set (by a judge or included in a divorce agreement) at an amount of € 1,000.
 This amount will be increased by 1,9% from 1 January 2022.
 This amounts to an increase of € 19.
 As of 1 January 2022, an amount of € 1,019 must therefore be paid by the maintenance debtor to the maintenance creditor.

 Suppose that in 2018 the alimony was set at € 1,000.
 In that case, the maintenance must be indexed as of 1 January 2019 and every year thereafter.
 The table below shows what the annual indexation does with the alimony amount determined in 2018.

 |Year||Indexation percentage||Amount incl. indexation|

-This blog is written in cooperation with Bianca Kok-Beekhuizen, legal assistant for the family law section of GMW lawyers.
+This blog was written in close collaboration with Bianca Kok-Beekhuizen, legal assistant of the Family and Inheritance Law section.

 11 October 2023

 Parents often approach me when they are at a complete loss as to how to work things out together.
 They have already talked and argued a lot.Read more